hl7-eu/laboratory/input/pagecontent/index.md

 This project is promoted by HL7 Europe, but realized in collaboration with several other European and national organizations and projects.

-The aspiration of this guide is that of being used as basis for European National Guides, the Euroepan EHRxF and - consequently - by MyHealth@EU for the EU cross-border services.
+The aspiration of this guide is that of being used as basis for European National Guides, the European EHRxF and - consequently - by MyHealth@EU for the EU cross-border services.

 ### Background